Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: An Efficient Method for Computing Gravitational Memory

-In the framework of metric theories, the gravitational displacement memory effect is well-defined as arising from components in asymptotic radiation that are not wave-like, but induce a permanent displacement between test masses in an idealized GW detector.
-More precisely, gravitational memory is characterized by a nonzero leading-order spatial proper distance displacement between two timelike geodesics within the solution to the geodesic deviation equation in Eq.~\eqref{eq:integratedGeodesicDeviation}, that persists after the passage of a burst of gravitational waves in terms of asymptotic retaded time $u$,
+In the framework of metric theories, the gravitational displacement memory effect is well defined as arising from components in asymptotic radiation that are not wavelike, but induce a permanent displacement between test masses in an idealized GW detector.
+More precisely, gravitational memory is characterized by a nonzero leading-order spatial proper distance displacement between two timelike geodesics within the solution to the geodesic deviation equation in Eq.~\eqref{eq:integratedGeodesicDeviation}, that persists after the passage of a burst of gravitational waves in terms of asymptotic retarded time $u$, as follows

 Thus, memory manifests itself as a nonzero difference in one of the components of the polarization matrix before and after the gravitational wave has passed,